The Cauchy-Dirichlet problem for the Moore-Gibson-Thompson equation: Introduction

-All estimates are continuous with respect to the data, consistently with the respective topologies. \end{theorem}
+All quantities are continuous with respect to the data, consistently with the respective topologies. \end{theorem}

-\begin{remarks}[\sl Boundary regularity] \begin{rm} (i) It is important to emphasize that -- just like in the case of wave equations or other hyperbolic-like PDE -- the boundary regularity \eqref{e:boundary-reg} cannot be inferred on the only basis of the interior regularity $(w,w_t)\in C([0,T],H^2(\Omega)\times H^1(\Omega) )$.\\ (ii) The MGT equation does not yield the full trace regularity $\partial_\nu w \in H^1(\Sigma)$ and $\partial_\nu^2 w\in L^2(\Sigma)$ which would be expected from a third-order strictly hyperbolic PDE with non-characteristic boundary \cite{sakamoto82}.
-This is exactly because the boundary $\Sigma$ is characteristic. \end{rm} \end{remarks}
+\begin{remarks}[\sl Boundary regularity] \begin{rm} (i) It is important to emphasize that -- just like in the case of wave equations or other hyperbolic-like PDE -- the boundary regularity \eqref{e:boundary-reg} cannot be inferred on the only basis of the interior regularity $(w,w_t)\in C([0,T],H^2(\Omega)\times H^1(\Omega))$.
+Similarly, the regularity \eqref{e:boundary-reg1} does not follow directly from the interior regularity $(w,w_t)\in C([0,T],H^1(\Omega)\times H^1(\Omega) )$. \\ (ii) The MGT equation does not yield the full trace regularity $\partial_\nu w \in H^1(\Sigma)$ and $\partial_\nu^2 w\in L^2(\Sigma)$ which would be expected from a third-order strictly hyperbolic PDE with non-characteristic boundary \cite{sakamoto82}.
+This is exactly because the boundary $\Sigma$ is characteristic. \\ (iii) While a trace regularity result for the second-order normal derivative cannot be obtained, we wonder whether $g\in H^2(\Sigma)$ implies $\partial w/\partial \nu \in H^1(\Sigma)$. \\ (iv) Instrumental to the study of an inverse problem, the regularity of boundary trace \eqref{e:boundary-reg} is shown in \cite{lecaros-etal_2020} for the special case of homogeneous boundary data.
+The said result is contained in our Proposition 2.3 which pertains to the general non-homogeneous case, and {\sl a fortiori} in Theorem~\ref{t:main}, part~(a).
+The respective proofs are distinct. \end{rm} \end{remarks}